 Disposition is the sentencing phase of the court process.
 Prior to the Disposition Hearing, a family court

 and others.
-The family court officer consults with the youth, family, and family counselor in developing a
+The family court officer consults with the youth and family in developing a

 proposed Case Service Plan.
 At the Disposition Hearing, the family court officer will submit